 Introduction

-In Indian households, fermented and fibre-rich foods have long played a quiet but powerful role in supporting health.
-While modern wellness trends embrace probiotics through pills and kombucha, our kitchens have always been home to naturally gut-friendly ingredients passed down through generations.
+Ever wondered why your grandmother insisted on curd rice during summers or gave you a spoon of pickle with every meal?
+It turns out she was feeding your gut!
+In Indian households, Indian fermented foods and fiber-rich foods have long played a quiet but powerful role in supporting gut microbiome balance and overall health.
+While modern wellness trends embrace probiotics through pills and kombucha, Indian kitchens have always had naturally gut-friendly ingredients, rich in fermented beverages, nutrients, and beneficial microbes, passed down through generations.

 Curd (Dahi)